 Google updates its guidelines regularly so you'll need to keep evaluating your SEO strategy to see whether it still meets the necessary standard.
 There is no one metric that search engines champion but it can largely be broken down into two factors: relevance and authority.

-Relevance usually requires optimizing your content to attract a specific segment of search users, while authority is how trustworthy your online brand is by having a backlog of valuable content.
+Relevance usually requires optimizing your content to attract a specific segment of search users (which can be done using the right SEO tools), while authority is how trustworthy your online brand is by having a backlog of valuable content.
 The overall goal of SEO is to be rewarded by search engines by meeting their standards of value.

 SEO vs Content marketing